MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/manage/cmpivot-changes.md

 ### <a name="bkmk_export"></a> Warning message and export CMPivot data option when results are too large
 <!-- 9306291, 7717129, 5431427-->

-When results are too large the following warning message is displayed and you'll be given an option to export results to a `.csv` file:
+When results are too large the following warning message is displayed:

 **Your query returned a large number of results.
 Narrow the results by modifying the query, or select this banner to export the results.**